MarkKozel/CompOrgEText/docs/Foundations/NumberSystems/index.md

 The advent and evolution of number systems were essential to keep pace with human's needs for understanding and classifying the work around us.
 Creating a common system to show and calculate quantities is the framework or mathematics...and, more specific to our interests, computer science.

-In this section, we will review our understanding of the Base 10/Decimal number system as likely you learned in early elementary school.
+In this section, we will review our understanding of the Base 10/Decimal number system as you likely learned in early elementary school.

-We will see how a different number system, built on the same rules and constructs you learned in primary grades, is best suited for modern computer systems.
+We will see how a different number system, built on the same rules and constructs learned in primary grades, is best suited for modern computer systems.

 And we will learn of a couple of other systems that make it easier for computer scientists to discuss numbers in software and hardware.